Christine Aidala: Awards and honors

 In 2015, she was awarded a Sloan Research Fellowship and was a recipient of a National Science Foundation CAREER Award in 2018.

 In July 2019 she received the Presidential Early Career Award for Scientists and Engineers.

+She was named a Fellow of the American Physical Society in 2023, "for a series of impressive experiments aimed at elucidating the flavor and spin structure of the proton in terms of the quarks and gluons of QCD, conducted at high-energy facilities in both the USA and Europe".